hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-05-how-to-get-started-with-hugo-with-no-programming-background.md

 Press Ctrl+C to stop
 ```

-If so, copy and paste `http://localhost:1313/` in your browser.
-You should be able to see this simple website.
+If so, click [http://localhost:1313/](http://localhost:1313/), you should be able to see this simple website in your browser.

 If everything is going well, we will change the site for a little bit.